quietui/quiet/docs/docs/using-web-components.md

   button.addEventListener('quiet-click', event => {
     // The button has been clicked
+    console.log(event);
   });
 </script>
 ```

 You can also listen to native events on custom elements.
-However, it's important to understand that native events occur inside the shadow DOM and are [retargeted from the host](https://javascript.info/shadow-dom-events), so they might not work the exact way you expect.
+However, it's important to understand that native events occur inside the shadow DOM and are [retargeted to the host](https://javascript.info/shadow-dom-events), so they might not work the exact way you expect.
 When available, it's always better to use a custom event instead of a native one.
-Refer to the documentation to see which events a component emits.

 :::danger
 Event bubbling is a common pitfall.
 In the same way native HTML elements all dispatch a `click` event, Quiet components often dispatch custom events that aren't unique to the component.
 [Learn more about custom event bubbling.](https://www.abeautifulsite.net/posts/custom-event-names-and-the-bubbling-problem/)